kstrauch94/Temporal-CDCL/README.md

 python produce_nogoods.py --files encodings/basic.lp --instance test-instances/blocks-11.lp --nogoods-limit 10
 ```

-Additionally, pddl instances can be used instead of regular asp instances with the --pddl-instance option.
+Additionally, pddl instances can be used instead of regular asp instances with the --pddl-instance option(if the instance has a .pddl extension the --instance options treats the instance as pddl).
 The program will try to find the domain file in the same folder of the instance or in the parent folder.
 A domain can also be manually given with the --pddl-domain option.

 Sample call:

 ```
-python produce_nogoods.py --files encodings/basic.lp --pddl-instance path/to/pddl/instance.pddl --config test_config --nogoods-limit 10
+python produce_nogoods.py --files encodings/basic.lp --pddl-instance path/to/pddl/instance.pddl --nogoods-limit 10
 ```

 For more options such as maximum extraction time use --help